sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 ## Extending the workflow

-- Add new steps to the maintenance block in `playbooks/maintenance.yml` so the server and agent plays stay in sync.
+- Add new steps to the maintenance block in `playbooks/maintenance.yml` so every host role continues to share the same maintenance pipeline.
 - For optional steps, prefer wrapping the included tasks in `block` statements with clear conditionals so the behaviour remains discoverable.
 - When a new maintenance action requires additional variables, document them in the task file and consider providing defaults in `group_vars`.